What should those affected and people close to them do?

 Cooperative Behaviour and Anti-Discrimination in the Workplace is the foundation for fruitful collaboration – irrespective of our role as colleagues, superiors, subordinates, employees working on individual projects, students, teachers, researchers, administrators, or as technical staff members, apprentices, or professors emeriti.

-LANGUAGE and BEHAVIOR should be respectful and appropriate.
+LANGUAGE and BEHAVIOUR should be respectful and appropriate.

 Those who use appropriate and neutral language and speak of others in a respectful manner help to prevent a workplace culture that tolerates offensive jokes and act as role models for cooperative behaviour and anti-discrimination in the Workplace.
 Those who conduct themselves in a professional manner, who do not mistake friendliness for intrusiveness, and who respect social and intellectual boundaries and interact at an appropriate physical distance, contributes to an environment where crossing these boundaries stands out and is not seen as normal.